What Is All-On-4® and What Are the Alternatives?

 Bone grafting is the process of building up enough jaw bone to support dental implants.
 It involves taking small amounts of bone from other areas of the mouth, combining it with artificial bone and placing it in the area where bone has been lost.
 The transplanted bone is then covered and left to heal over time.
 The procedure can either be done prior to getting dental implants placed or at the same time.

 All-On-4® makes the most of existing jaw bone by placing implants in the optimal position in the jaw.
 This can sometimes avoid or reduce the need for a bone graft.
-After a comprehensive examination and 3D bone scan with Dr Norcross, we can confirm whether you have enough healthy jaw bone to support dental implants and avoid a bone graft.
+After a comprehensive examination and 3D bone scan with Dr Norcross, we can confirm whether you have enough healthy jaw bone to support dental implants.

 This is essentially a denture you clip on and off dental implants using denture abutments.
 As little as two dental implants can support a lower denture and four implants can support an upper denture.
 Just like full removable dentures, these overdentures need to be taken out for cleaning and overnight.
 Benefits include: